yasserbdj96/hiphp/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
+description: >-
-about: Create a report to help us improve
+  Create a report to help us improve when something is not working correctly
+title: '[BUG] '
+labels:
+- bug
+- Needs Triage

 ---